Binoculars are available in different sizes, performance classes, and of course, prices.

 If you go on a hike on the coast or in the forest and want to observe animals, you should not choose a binocular that's too heavy.

-In this case, travel binoculars would be the right fit.
+In this case, compact binoculars would be the right fit.

-Large binoculars are more suitable for static observations because of their weight and greater shaking.
-A tripod makes the observation more enjoyable without holding the heavy binoculars for a long time.
+full-size binoculars are more suitable for static observations because of their weight and greater shaking.
+A tripod makes the observation more enjoyable without holding the large binoculars for a long time.

 As a beginner, you may wonder what does 10x50 mean in binoculars.